brunopistone/multi-model-train-template/README.md

     ![](images/batch-create-project.png)

-8. After a few minutes, your example project should be deployed and ready to use.
+8. After a few minutes, your example project should be deployed.

+9. The SageMaker Project will create two different CodeCommit repositories.
+Copy the code samples created under [seedcode](./seedcode/) in the appropriate repository.